 Legal Advocacy Unit (LAU)

-The Legal Advocacy Unit (LAU) is DRC’s core protection & advocacy legal program.
-We have about 125 employees, advocates and support staff in six offices.
-We have offices in Sacramento, Oakland, Fresno, Los Angeles, Ontario and San Diego.
+The Legal Advocacy Unit (LAU) is Disability Rights California’s core protection & advocacy legal program.
+We have about 125 employees, advocates, and support staff in six offices: Sacramento, Oakland, Fresno, Los Angeles, Ontario and San Diego.

 The LAU has an Intake Unit and an Outreach Unit.
 The LAU also has seven statewide Practice Groups organized by legal topic.
 To find out more about the LAU’s work, please keep reading.

 The community integration principles of the U.S. Supreme Court’s Olmstead decision are the heart of our legal advocacy.
 We fight for the rights of people with all types of disabilities, of any age or background.
 We fight for integration into the life of our communities, with equal opportunity, freedom from discrimination, and access to the services and supports our clients need to pursue their aspirations.